 Meet the Teachers

-Eloise Michael, Director of StudiesBank Street College of Education in New York City in 1998.
+Eloise MichaelBank Street College of Education in New York City in 1998.
 She has an undergraduate degree in math from Bard College and also loves poetry.
 Eloise taught in the public school system before coming to Four Winds in 2007.

-At Four Winds, Eloise leads daily poetry and writing and helps students with their academic work during the morning work period.
-She also plans and teaches the science experiments and discussions in the afternoons.
+At Four Winds, Eloise leads daily poetry and writing in the mornings and once each bi-weekly she leads a morning group focused on interpersonal and social skills.
+She helps students with their academic work during the morning work period and teaches hands-on science classes in the afternoons.
 Click here to contact Eloise with questions regarding admissions or other administrative matters.

-Becca Lipton, TeacherUniversity of Massachusetts Amherst in 2014.
-She teaches private music lessons and used to teach in the public school system before coming to Four Winds in 2015.
+Becca LiptonUniversity of Massachusetts Amherst in 2014 and taught in the public school system before coming to Four Winds in 2015.

-At Four Winds, Becca helps students with academic work during the morning work period, and plans and teaches humanities discussions in the afternoons.
+At Four Winds, Becca helps students with academic work during the morning work period, and leads humanities discussions in the afternoons.
 She also manages the school's Facebook as well as this website.
 You may contact her by sending Four Winds School a message via Facebook.

-Courtney Dowd, Assistant TeacherState University of New York at Oswego.
+Courtney DowdState University of New York at Oswego.
 While there she enrolled in an experimental, multi disciplinary course on Neurodiversity and Autism Experience.
 She began her work in this field with the Langan School of Albany NY in 2007, receiving certifications in Applied Behavior Analysis, Crisis Prevention and Intervention, Dialectic Behavior Therapy and Social Thinking Curriculum.

 At Four Winds, Courtney provides 1:1 academic, behavioral, social and sensory need support to students.
 Once each bi-weekly she leads a morning group focused on interpersonal and social skills.

-Emily Gold, Assistant TeacherOberlin College where they earned their bachelor's degrees in Biology and Environmental Studies.
+Emily GoldOberlin College where they earned their bachelor's degrees in Biology and Environmental Studies.
 They have since taught at various outdoor education centers and summer camps.
 Before coming to Four Winds in the Fall of 2017, Emily worked in a residential home for kids in crisis, where they supported children in social skills, therapeutic processing, and living skills.

 At Four Winds, Emily is an individual support person for students during the school day.
 Emily also supports students with academic work during the morning work period.